daddesio/utkencode/README.md

 * Use utkdecode to decode Maxis UTK (The Sims Online, SimCity 4).
 * Use utkdecode-bnb to decode PT/M10 (Beasts & Bumpkins).
 * Use utkdecode-fifa to decode FIFA 2001/2002 (PS2) speech samples.
-This tool supports both MicroTalk 10:1 and MicroTalk 5:1
+This tool supports regular MicroTalk and MicroTalk Revision 3.(*) [SCxl files](https://wiki.multimedia.cx/index.php/Electronic_Arts_SCxl).(*)
-  [SCxl files](https://wiki.multimedia.cx/index.php/Electronic_Arts_SCxl).(*)
 * Use utkencode to encode Maxis UTK.
 (This is the simplest container format and is currently the only one supported for encoding.)

-(*) I wasn't able to find any real-world MicroTalk 5:1 samples in any games.
+(*) I wasn't able to find any real-world MicroTalk Rev. 3 samples in any games.
-However, you can transcode a FIFA MicroTalk 10:1 file to MicroTalk 5:1 using [EA's Sound eXchange tool](https://wiki.multimedia.cx/index.php/Electronic_Arts_Sound_eXchange) (`sx -mt5_blk input.dat -=output.dat`).
+However, you can transcode a FIFA MicroTalk Rev. 2 file to Rev. 3 using [EA's Sound eXchange tool](https://wiki.multimedia.cx/index.php/Electronic_Arts_Sound_eXchange) (`sx -mt_blk input.dat -=output.dat`).

 ## Compiling